chipsalliance/chisel/docs/src/resources/faqs.md

 println("```")
 ```

-Alternatively, you can also use the sbt console to invoke the FIRRTL driver directly (replace HelloWorld with your module name):
+Alternatively, you can also use the sbt console to invoke the FIRRTL driver directly (replace MyFirrtlModule with your module name):

 ```
 $ sbt